StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2022-11-10-stationarity.md

 What does stationary time series mean?
 It simply means that its joint probability distribution is time-invariant.
 In a regression model, the ordinary least squares (OLS) estimators are not consistent for non-stationary series and the standard statistical tests are not valid.
-Additionally, many of statistical tests assume that the data is stationary.
+Meanwhile, many of statistical tests assume that the data is stationary.
+Therefore, making it very important to consider when doing some data analysis.

 ## Tests for unit root and stationarity in Python

-There are a lot of unit-root and stationarity tests available.
+There are a many unit-root and stationarity tests available.
 However, here, I will focus on the most popular ones, i.e. Augmented Dickey-Fuller ('ADF') and Phillips-Perron ('PP'), and for checking the stationarity, Kwiatkowski-Phillips-Schmidt-Shin ('KPSS').
 ADF and PP tests test a null hypothesis that the process contains the unit root against the alternative that the process in weakly stationary.
 Whereas the KPSS test tests the null hypothesis of the process being weakly stationary against the alternative that the process contains a unit root.